-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.)
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

-b) Observe whether supervisors approved the attendance and leave of the selected employees or officials.
+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials.

-c) Observe any leave accrued or taken during the pay period is reflected in the District's cumulative leave records.
+iii.
+Observe any leave accrued or taken during the pay period is reflected in the District's cumulative leave records.

-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+iv.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.